 Detailed Breakdown of the Export Process from India

-Exporting from India involves registering exporters with Indian Customs through acquiring Importer-Exporter Code (IEC).
-Subsequently, these parties are required to file a Shipping Bill—this is the main document for customs clearance.
+Exporting from India involves registering exporters with Indian Customs through acquiring an Importer-Exporter Code (IEC).
+Subsequently, these parties are required to file a shipping bill—this is the main document for customs clearance.

 Legal and Regulatory Framework Governing Exports in India

-Exporting sector in India is regulated by policies issued by the Ministry of Commerce and Industry, which are implemented by Directorate General of Foreign Trade (DGFT).
+The exporting sector in India is regulated by policies issued by the Ministry of Commerce and Industry, which are implemented by the Directorate General of Foreign Trade (DGFT).
 Complying with these policies ensures smooth operations and legal exportations.

 Documentation and Compliance Requirements for Indian Exporters